 Here are four major differences between OCD and anxiety:

-1. Compulsions
+1. The Presence of Compulsions

 2. Causes & Focus of the Anxiety

-People with OCD often ruminate on very specific fears, often ones that are not realistic or are seemingly insignificant.
+People with OCD often ruminate on very specific fears—often ones that are not realistic or are seemingly insignificant.
 On the other hand, someone with generalized anxiety disorder (GAD) may experience more situational or life-related anxieties.
 Someone with anxiety may also deal with social anxiety, panic disorder, or specific phobias.

-3. Duration of Anxieties
+3. The Duration of the Anxiety

 Someone with an anxiety disorder may have anxiety that only persists until they are able to work through or alleviate the cause of their anxiety.
-Those with OCD may be able to lessen symptoms of anxiety after completing a ritual, but the very same anxiety will eventually return, causing a cycle of worry that will persist, often until they seek professional help.
+Those with OCD may be able to lessen symptoms of anxiety after completing a ritual, but the very same anxiety will eventually return, causing an OCD cycle of worry that will persist, often until they seek professional help.

-4. Types of Thoughts and Behaviors
+4. The Types of Thoughts & Behaviors

 People with anxiety may act on their anxious thoughts, but their responses to anxieties are not compulsions.
 Instead, they frequently behave in certain ways in response to how they’re feeling in the moment, like avoiding going out if they’re feeling socially anxious.
 Behaviors of those with OCD need to be acted upon immediately, as a person believes not doing so will lead to negative repercussions or consequences.6

-Is OCD a Type of Anxiety Disorder?
+Is OCD an Anxiety Disorder?

 OCD was originally recognized as a type of anxiety disorder, as the manifestation of OCD overlaps heavily with the same mental neural pathways associated with anxiety.
-However, research into OCD shows that there are more differences between anxiety and OCD–which is why we consider the two related, but not interchangeable.5
+However, research into OCD shows that there are more differences between anxiety and OCD—which is why we consider the two related, but not at all interchangeable.5

-Treatment For OCD
+Treatment for OCD

-NOCD: Online OCD Treatment Covered By Insurance – Regain your life from OCD.
+NOCD: Online OCD Treatment Covered by Insurance – Regain your life from OCD.
 Do live video sessions with a licensed therapist specialized in treating OCD.
 Treatment from NOCD is covered by most major insurance plans.
 Learn how you can use your insurance benefits.
 Visit NOCD

-OCD and anxiety seem to share certain symptoms, like repetitive thoughts and avoidant behaviors and can also co-occur—which can make distinguishing the two conditions difficult.
+OCD and anxiety seem to share certain symptoms, like repetitive thoughts and avoidant behaviors, and can also co-occur—which can make distinguishing the two conditions difficult.
 Nonetheless, the recurrent thoughts that are present in anxiety are generally linked to valid, real-life issues.
-OCD, on the other hand, doesn’t typically implicate real-life concerns and may include content that’s odd, illogical, or seemingly magical in nature.
+OCD, on the other hand, doesn’t typically involve real-life concerns and may include content that’s odd, illogical, or seemingly magical in nature.
 Moreover, the key characteristic that distinguishes OCD from anxiety is the presence of compulsions.2

 In order to know what truly may be at play, it is important to consult with a mental health expert who can provide a thorough evaluation and establish an accurate diagnosis.
 If you suspect you’re dealing with anxiety or OCD, it’s important to seek professional help.

-Can Someone Have Both OCD & Anxiety?
+Can Someone Have Both OCD and Anxiety?

 Although many people living with OCD might experience anxiety, that doesn’t necessarily mean that they have a coexisting anxiety disorder.
 However, anxiety conditions are highly comorbid among OCD sufferers.2 A recent study revealed a significant correlation between OCD and generalized anxiety disorder (GAD).3